praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 4. Make sure you run these in your `TKDRADATA` SQL Worksheet (not the `ADMIN` user's worksheet).
 If you do not recall how to navigate to SQL Worksheet, please refer back to Lab 2, Task 2, Step 1 for a reminder.

-    In the 'Data Tools' Section, Click on 'Data load'.
+    Click on 'Data Tools' in the 'Data load' section.
 You will see the below screen.

      ![Data Load to upload your own data](./images/data-tools-data-load.png " ")